MicrosoftDocs/SupportArticles-docs/support/sql/admin/troubleshoot-os-4kb-disk-sector-size.md

 ## Resolution

-Microsoft is currently investigating this problem and will post updated information in the future.
-Please use one of the following resolutions:
+Microsoft is currently investigating this problem.
+Consider the following resolutions:

 - If you have multiple drives on this system, you can specify a different location for the database files upon installation of SQL Server.
 Make sure that drive reflects a supported sector size when querying the `fsutil` command.
 SQL Server currently supports sector storage sizes of 512 bytes and 4096 bytes.